bajamircea/bajamircea.github.io/_posts/2016-03-27-specialop-declarative.markdown

-And then you might notice that we're talking about a temporary, and we have move constructor, so since C++11 the compiler could use that so that `b` takes over the content of the temporary (which is not used after that other than to call it's destructor), in which case we would have:
+And then you might notice that we're talking about a temporary, and we have move constructor, so since C++11 the compiler could use that so that `b` takes over the content of the temporary (which is not used after that other than to call its destructor), in which case we would have:

 {% highlight text linenos %}
 Constructor : construct temporary